jenschlot/IBM-Bluemix-DevOps-Documentation/features/index.md

    * Content assist for CSS, HTML, and JavaScript

-   * Syntax highlighting for many popular programming languages
+   * Syntax highlighting for over 20 popular programming languages

    * Syntax highlighting, validation and content assist for Cloud Foundry manifest files